sybila/boolean-network-sketches/README.md

 - dynamic properties of the system

 Given a sketch, all consistent Boolean network candidates can be computed.
-We can then analyze their attractors symbolically, get witness networks, or analyze differences in a candidate set.
+We can then analyze their attractors symbolically, obtain witness networks, or analyze between candidates.

 ## Requirements and Dependencies

 We recommend to run the benchmarks on a machine with at least 16GB RAM.
-Otherwise, the largest models (100+ variables) may take a long time to evaluate (however, it should be fine to run the code regarding case studies or smaller benchmarks).
+Otherwise, the largest benchmarks (models with 100+ variables) may take a long time to evaluate (however, it should be fine to run the code regarding case studies or smaller benchmarks).
-The acquired computation times were acquired on a standard laptop with an 11th Gen Intel i5 CPU and 16GB RAM.
+All displayed computation times were acquired on a standard laptop with an 11th Gen Intel i5 CPU and 16GB RAM.

-To run the case studies and experiments, you will need the Rust compiler.
+To run the experiments, you will need the Rust compiler.
 We recommend following the instructions on [rustlang.org](https://www.rust-lang.org/learn/get-started) (default configuration should be sufficient) instead of using a package manager, however either method should work ok.
 When using the official installer, everything is stored in `~/.cargo`, so admin privilages are not necessary.
-Once you are done, you can uninstall the compiler by running `rustup self uninstall`.
+Once you are done with the experiments, you can uninstall the compiler by running `rustup self uninstall`.
 The tested version of Rust is `1.64.0` (Sep 2022).
 Rust will automatically download and cache all other libraries necessary to compile the project.
 You should therefore have internet access while running the commands for the first time.
 You can force rust do download all dependencies by running `cargo fetch`.

-Moreover, if you want to use the wrapper bash scripts, you will need a Unix-based system with Bash.
+Moreover, for convenience, we have prepared Bash scripts to wrap all the commands needed.
+If you want to use them, you will need a Unix-based system with Bash.
-On Windows, it should be sufficient to use WSL.
+On Windows, it should be sufficient to use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
 However, these scripts are generally not needed, as you can run the Rust code directly.